openUC2/openUC2.github.io/markdowns/UC2_UC2e_v1.md

 <div class="alert-danger">
-<b>IMPORTANT</b> The system is under constant development and may be subjject to changes.
+<b>IMPORTANT</b> The system is under constant development and may be subject to changes.
 If you find any bug or something feels unclear, you can help us improving the system!
 Feel lucky and file your issue today by opening one here: <a href="https://github.com/openUC2/UC2-REST/issues/new">GitHub: UC2-REST</a>
 </div>